reetu95/cfd-ml-surrogate-heatsink/README.md

 ## Why this matters

 Thermal design of electronic cooling systems is bottlenecked by CFD.
 A single OpenFOAM simulation of a pin-fin heat sink takes ~15 minutes on an 8-core CPU, and exploring even a modest design space of 1,000 geometries takes ~250 CPU-hours.
-This work trains a PyTorch neural network on just 25 CFD simulations and uses it as a **surrogate model** — the same class of methods that underpin NVIDIA Modulus, PhysicsNeMo, and industrial design-space exploration tools.
+This work trains a PyTorch neural network on just 25 CFD simulations.

 Once trained, the surrogate predicts the full 3D temperature field T(x, y, z) for any fin geometry in the training range in **40 ms**, enabling real-time design iteration and gradient-based optimization that is infeasible with direct CFD.